-Each year Waugh Infrastructure Staff take time out from our busy schedule to volunteer time to a worthy cause and this year we chose to help the local Riding for Disabled here in Timaru.
+Each year, the Waugh Infrastructure Staff take time out from our busy schedule to volunteer time to a worthy cause, and in 2020 we chose to help the local Riding for the Disabled here in Timaru.

-The Riding for Disabled is a worldwide voluntary organisation, which provides opportunities for anyone with a disability to enjoy therapeutic horse riding and horse care.
+The Riding for the Disabled is a worldwide volunteer organisation that provides opportunities for anyone with a disability to enjoy therapeutic horse riding and horse care.

 They currently provide programmes to around 33 children and adults with disabilities in the South Canterbury region.

-We also helped by taking the excess sacks of horse poo to the local recycling centre to be added to the compost mix that is sold to the public.
+We also helped by taking the excess sacks of horse poo to the local recycling centre to be added to the compost mix sold to the public.

-This was a big help to them so now they are able to focus on what they know best – enabling riders to develop a level of independence and achieve personal goals.
+This effort was a big help to them, so now they can focus on what they know best – enabling riders to develop a level of independence and achieve personal goals.

-So if you are looking to do something to help a worthy cause then get in touch with your local Riding for Disabled – there are 52 groups in NZ.
+So if you are looking to do something to help a worthy cause, then get in touch with your local Riding for the Disabled – there are 52 groups in NZ.

-Thanks to the Riding for Disabled crew for shouting morning tea for us.
+Thanks to the Riding for the Disabled crew for shouting morning tea for us.

 Watch the slideshow below for more photos of our community activity.